Composing commands with pipes

 , create a filesorted-red-colors.txt

-containing all red colors, sorted alphabetically.Find all file names that contain “error” and for each of them print their last line (last line of a file can be printed with
+containing all red colors, sorted alphabetically.Find all file names that contain “error” in their file name and for each of them print their last line (last line of a file can be printed with

 tail -n 1